btrapp/jklarfreader/Readme.md

 ### KlarfParser18Pojo

-The KlarfParser18Pojo class is a simple java representation of the Klarf file layout, with KlarfRecord, KlarfList, and fields with each object.
+The KlarfParser18Pojo class is a simple plain-old-java object representing the Klarf file layout, with KlarfRecord, KlarfList, and fields with each object.

 ```
 Optional<KlarfRecord> klarf = KlarfReader.parseKlarf(new KlarfParser18Pojo(), anInputStream);